thomas-vogel/thomas-vogel.github.io/_pages/research.md

 layout: page
 ---

 My research focuses on developing methods and techniques that support **engineering autonomous software systems**, especially systems that adapt themselves and impact the environment based on automated decisions (cf. **self-aware and self-adaptive software systems**).
-This particularly includes methods and techniques for the **quality assurance and explanations of autonomous behavior** to make such systems **reliable and trustworthy**.
+This particularly includes methods and techniques for the **quality assurance and explanations of autonomous behavior** to make such systems **dependable and trustworthy**.
 In my work, I combine software engineering research with artificial and computational intelligence, formal methods,